It’s YOUR safari

 Travellers’ cheques: We advise against using travellers cheques as they are not accepted by street vendors and only by a small minority of restaurants and lodges.

-Usually we end up tipping about US$5 per day to our guide/tracker and about the same for general staff (porters, cooks, cleaners, fire makers, waiters, watchmen etc).
-So US$10 per day usually covers one tourist for tips.
+Usually we end up tipping about US$15-20 per day to our guide/tracker to share between them and about the same for general staff (porters, cooks, cleaners, fire makers, waiters, watchmen etc) to share.
 Some lodges have an anonymous tipping box for all staff.

 People travelling in a group often end up pooling tips and making a presentation at the end of the safari – great fun for all.